 In this post I list papers that are useful for understanding power analyses.
-A crazy thing happened in the field of social psychology.
-Somehow people became of the opinion that psychologists must do power analyses, but without knowing how to do them.
-I have rarely seen a correct power analysis being conducted.
-Hopefully the papers below will be helpful in improving the way we do them.
+A curious thing happened in the field of social psychology: Social psychologists finally realized that statistical power is important.
+Unfortunately, they then skipped the step of figuring out how to do them correctly.
+Here I list some papers on power analyses that I hope help in improving the way we do them.

 - Maxwell, S. E. (2004).
 The persistence of underpowered studies in psychological research: Causes, consequences, and remedies.
 Psychological Methods, 9(2), 147–163. https://doi.org/10.1037/1082-989X.9.2.147